 ‘You’re at Longwood.
 This is your new home.’

 Longwood?
-Where in the blue world was Longwood, and thought it too was an interesting enough name.
+Where in the blue world was Longwood?
+He thought it was an interesting enough name, but he needed more information.
 ‘Where exactly is Longwood?’

 He realised she was being humorous, but he still wanted to know where on earth he was.
 ‘I mean, where exactly am I?
 Which city?’